cysouw/diathesis/text/c03_summaryDia.md

 ### *Präverb Kausativ* {#sec:summary-praverb-kausativ}

 The ~~Präverb Kausativ~~ (full discussion in [@sec:preverb-causative] and subsequent sections) overtly marks the causative by a preverb [@next], i.e. either by a verb prefix (e.g. *enden/beenden* 'to end') or by a verb particle (e.g. *bruzeln/anbruzeln* 'to sizzle/to fry').
-Preverbs are also frequently used to add a causer to an adjective forming a transitive verb (e.g *grün/begrünen* 'green/to plant', *dunkel/verdunkeln* 'dark/to darken').
+Preverbs are also frequently used to add a causer to an adjective forming a transitive verb, e.g *matt/ermatten* 'lackluster/to tire', *fähig/befähigen* 'capable/to enable' (see [@sec:preverb-adjectival-causative]).

 ::: ex
 a.
 Der Wettkampf endet.